Morgan and Peace Dollars

 6489191

-Choice $875 Near-Gem Original, Natural Frosted Luster, Well Preserved, Scenic Lakeview Collection.
-This first 1878 Morgan dollar issues comes with the 8 Tail Feather reverse which is ornithologic impossible as bald eagles have 7 tail feathers.
+Choice $815 Near-Gem Original, Natural Frosted Luster, Well Preserved, Scenic Lakeview Collection.
+Consignor Price Reduction - This first 1878 Morgan dollar issues comes with the 8 Tail Feather reverse which is ornithologic impossible as bald eagles have 7 tail feathers.
 Mintage with the erroneous reverse amount to 750,000 before the 7 tail feather reverse was introduced into production.
 This survivor sports natural frosted luster with faint gold coloration that is synonymous with strict originality.
 Surfaces are essentially unabraded with a single contact mark at the junction of Liberty's jaw and neck.
 An excellent example for type with that all important green bean.
 Housed in PCGS Gen 3.0 (1990=1993) old green holder with CAC approval.

 Morgan $1 1878S 1878-S